feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **Single-source numeric figures — removal, not hedging:** If a specific numeric figure (a cost, a rate, a statistic) originates from a single anonymous source — a forum post, a social media comment, an unattributed estimate with no sourcing chain — it defaults to **removal**, not hedging.
 Hedging implies partial credibility that does not exist for anonymous numeric claims.
 Replace with general language confirmed by industry consensus, or cut entirely.
 The script must never look authoritative by citing fake precision.

 At the end, produce a clean verified fact sheet — the only version of the facts that will appear in the script.
 Never use unverified claims.

 ---

+### LIVING FACT SHEET PROTOCOL

+**The verified fact sheet produced at the end of Step 2 is not a closed document.
+It remains active for the entire project.**

+Any factual claim introduced after Step 2 — during drafting, revision, or integration of new material — triggers the following procedure before it enters the script:

+- Run a verification check using the same standards applied in Step 2
+- Classify the claim type (confirmed figure, named source opinion, institutional record, single-source, etc.)
+- Add it to the fact sheet with its source and type noted
+- If the claim is single-source anonymous numeric: remove, do not hedge
+- If the claim cannot be verified: cut or reframe as explicit speculation with appropriate hedging

+The fact sheet closes only when the script is final.
+Any revision session that introduces new claims reopens it automatically.
+This applies to claims that emerge from the argument itself — comparisons, historical context, assumed statistics, framework descriptions — not just claims present in the original source material.

+---